RoamGuru Roam Guru

 English is widely spoken in tourist areas, but attempting French is appreciated.
 Basic phrases: "Bonjour" (hello), "S'il vous plaît" (please), "Merci" (thank you), "L'addition, s'il vous plaît" (the bill, please).

+I don't think every place needs to be profound.
+But I think Saint-Malo is profound, if you pay attention.
 The walls are still there.
 The tides still come and go.
 And for a few days, you can exist inside that rhythm.